-A lot of people have asked before why I chose Sweden?
+A lot of people have asked why I chose Sweden?
 Why I chose a place to study so far from my home country?

 So, let me explain to you guys why I chose Sweden.

-Studying in Sweden represents a challenge, first of all because they speak another language, although everyone (literally everyone) in here speaks English I wanted to go to a place where I could experience something different, a different continent, a different culture, a different way of seeing things, a different everything.
+Studying in Sweden represents a challenge, first of all, because they speak another language, although everyone (literally everyone) in here speaks English I wanted to go to a place where I could experience something different, a different continent, a different culture, a different way of seeing things, a different everything.

 Probably you have heard that great things are accomplished outside our comfort zone, and now I understand why.

-Let’s put it like this, imagine your life is an experiment, if you do the exact same thing over and over again the results won’t change, if you control every single variable your outputs will be the same, this doesn’t mean that you should immediately start doing random stuff.
+Let’s put it like this, imagine your life is an experiment if you do the exact same thing over and over again the results won’t change if you control every single variable your outputs will be the same, this doesn’t mean that you should immediately start doing random stuff.
 But, I believe that everyone has some crazy idea; maybe trying a new sport, or learning something new.
 Einstein once said “Insanity: doing the same thing over and over again and expecting different results”.

 Fresh start, new possibilities

 The possibility of new experiences increase linearly in function of how much we change the input variables this means that life is a function of new experiences and new adventures (at least that’s how I see it).
-Just like Elke said in her post (you can chek it out here), going to Sweden is a new shot for just about anything.
+Just like Elke said in her post (you can check it out here), going to Sweden is a new shot for just about anything.